magemonkeystudio/fabled/README.md

 # PROSKILLAPI
 Our fork is based on the original skillapi and the forked skillapi by Sentropic.
+* Includes all  premium features from the original premium version of Skillapi found on spigot.

 ## New dynamic editor
 You'll need to use this editor in order for your classes and skills to be compatible with PROSKILLAPI.